 What is Rubraca?

-Before taking Rubraca
+Before taking this medicine

 How should I take Rubraca?

-- Take the tablets with or without food.
+You may take Rubraca with or without food.

-What should I avoid during treatment?
+What should I avoid while taking Rubraca?

 Rubraca side effects